 The agent/owners of intellectual property resulting from network research and/or commercialization activities should take the following non-comprehensive list of possible benefits to Canada factors into consideration in exercising that due diligence:

-Within 30 days of a decision to pursue exploitation by a foreign company, and in advance of finalizing this decision, the agent/owner is required to report the decision to the BL-Network Board of Directors, and through the Network Board of Directors, to provide the NCE Secretariat the rationale and circumstances that led to the decision.
+Within 30 days of a decision to pursue exploitation by a foreign company, and in advance of finalizing this decision, the agent/owner is required to report the decision to the BL-Network Board of Directors, and to provide a report approved by the Board of Directors to the NCE Secretariat that describes the rationale and circumstances that led to the decision.
 The NCE Steering Committee reserves the right to impose sanctions as it deems appropriate, if there is failure to comply with these reporting requirements or negligence in performing the due diligence, on the part of the BL-Network.

 Interactions between university researchers and the private sector are an essential feature of the BL-NCE program.
 For the objectives of the BL-NCE program to be achieved, many kinds of interactions among individuals participating in the BL-Network must occur.
 These interactions may lead to gains and benefits to the individuals participating in the BL-Network and are desirable and natural outcomes of being involved in the BL-Network.
 Such interactions, however, may place individuals participating in the BL-Network in a position of potential, apparent or actual conflict of interest.

-The responsibility for implementing and managing the Conflict of Interest Policy Framework, to ensure that BL-Network operations and decisions are not biased by conflict of interest, is delegated to each BL-Network Board of Directors, which represents the highest authority in the management structure of the BL-Network.
-The BL-Network Board of Directors is responsible for the effective implementation and management of the Conflict of Interest Policy Framework.
-Individuals participating in the BL-Network such as members of the Board of Directors and advisory committees who do not receive BL-NCE grants are recognized as playing a unique role in the BL-Networks.
-They bring an important perspective as a result of their particular knowledge, often as representatives of organizations in the field of interest of the BL-Network.
-Nevertheless, they are still required to disclose any financial interest or position of influence, as described in Section 2.0 of this document, in any business in the same area of interest as the BL-Network, other than that of their main employer.
+Individuals participating in the BL-Network who do not receive BL-NCE grants, such as members of the Board of Directors and of advisory committees, play a unique role in the BL-Networks in bringing an important perspective as a result of their particular knowledge, often as representatives of organizations in the field of interest of the BL-Network.
+Although they do not receive BL-NCE funds, they are still required to disclose any financial interest or position of influence, as described in the Disclosure Section of this document, in any business in the same area of interest as the BL-Network, other than that of their main employer.

 (a) "Administrative Centre" means the central administrative offices of the BL-Network;